Water fuel cell: Media coverage

-In a news report on an Ohio TV station, Meyer demonstrated a dune buggy he claimed was powered by his water fuel cell.
+In a news report on an Ohio TV station, Meyer showed a dune buggy he claimed was powered by his water fuel cell.
 He stated that only 22 US gallons (83 liters) of water were required to travel from Los Angeles to New York.
 Furthermore, Meyer claimed to have replaced the spark plugs with "injectors" that introduced a hydrogen/oxygen mixture into the engine cylinders.
 The water was subjected to an electrical resonance that dissociated it into its basic atomic make-up.
 The water fuel cell would split the water into hydrogen and oxygen gas, which would then be combusted back into water vapor in a conventional internal combustion engine to produce net energy.

 Philip Ball, writing in academic journal Nature, characterized Meyer's claims as pseudoscience, noting that "It's not easy to establish how Meyer's car was meant to work, except that it involved a fuel cell that was able to split water using less energy than was released by recombination of the elements ...
 Crusaders against pseudoscience can rant and rave as much as they like, but in the end they might as well accept that the myth of water as a fuel is never going to go away."

-To date, no peer reviewed studies of Meyer's devices have been published in the scientific literature.
-An article in journal Nature described Meyer's claims as one more "water as fuel" myth.